borntofrappe/the-nature-of-code/README.md

   2. `VELOCITY_MULTIPLIER` scales up the velocity of the target so that the vehicle over-estimates where the target is going to be.
 You could explain this behavior as thinking that velocity begets velocity, and the vehicle presumes the target will continuously move in the same direction

-### Bouncing
+#### Bouncing

-Building on top of the steering demo, the idea is to have a vehicle consistently move in the window, and change its direction in order to respect arbitrary boundaries.
-This is achieved by applying an force opposite to the desired velocity if the desired velocity would move the entity outside of the given boundaries.
+The vehicle moves in the window at a constant speed, and changes this behavior in order to respect arbitrary boundaries.
+This is achieved by applying an force opposite to the desired velocity if the desired velocity would move the entity outside of the boundaries.

+_Please note:_

+- following a mouse click the demo toggles the visibility of the boundaries

-### Jittering
+#### Jittering

-Building on top of the pursuing demo, and following a suggestion included in the book, the idea is to have the vehicle move toward a point in the vicinity of the target.
+Following a suggestion included in the book, the vehicle moves toward a point in the vicinity of the target.
 By choosing a point around the target, signalled by a small circle the vehicle moves unpredictably, and yet pursuing the target.

 _Please note:_

-- following a mouse click the demo toggles the visibility of the small circle
+- following a mouse click the demo toggles the visibility of the small circle around the target

 ### Flow field

-The idea of a flow field is to build a grid with a certain number of columns and rows.
-In this grid, each cells describes a velocity, which is then picked up by the vehicle as it navigates the window.
+With a flow field the window is divided in a certain number of columns and rows.
+In this grid, the cells describe a velocity, which is then picked up by the vehicle as it navigates the environment.

 Each cell is attributed an angle, and there are multiple demos which differ in how this angle is computed, as well as a force vector.
-To compute this vector, the idea is to use the trigonometric functions cosine and sine in order to find the segment.
+To compute this vector, the cosine and sine functions identify where the segment should start and end.

 ```lua
 local x1 = math.cos(angle + math.pi)